sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 All: **Amen.**

-## At the entrance or in the vestibule of the church

-4. Next the priest calls the candidates by their full name, first the men then the women, and each one answers **"Present."** Afterward he puts these questions to them:
+4\.
+Next the priest calls the candidates by their full name, first the men then the women, and each one answers **"Present."** Afterward he puts these questions to them:

 P: **What are you asking of God's church?**